VR-25/acc/README.md

 While no cats have been harmed, the author assumes no responsibility for anything that might break due to the use/misuse of it.

-To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds (zips or tarballs)!
+To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds (zips/tarballs)!
 Share official links instead.